-Three equipment are key to perform a good modal analysis.
+Three type of equipment are essential for a good modal analysis.
 First, accelerometers are used to measure the response of the structure.
-Here, 3-axis accelerometers1 shown in figure 1.1a are used.
-These accelerometers are glued to the micro-station using a thin layer of wax for best results [1, chapt.
+Here, 3-axis accelerometers shown in figure 1.1a are used.
+These accelerometers were glued to the micro-station using a thin layer of wax for best results [1, chapt.
 3.5.7].